Things to keep in mind

 #UOS25

-Ubud Open Studios is an amazing opportunity to peek into all the different worlds of creativity and making, many of them driven by handmade processes.
-Bali has a special way of never saying no to crazy beautiful ideas.
+Ubud Open Studios is an amazing opportunity to peek into all the different worlds of creativity and craftsmanship, many rooted in traditional handmade techniques.
+Bali has a special way of never saying no to crazy, beautiful ideas.
 Whole houses made of bamboo?
-Why not?
-Giant dragons made of fresh coconut leaves?
+Absolutely.
+Giant dragons crafted from fresh coconut leaves?
 Sure.
-Mythical creatures leaping off the page?
-Of course.
+Mythical beings springing to life from illustrations?
+Without question.

-You'll have the chance to hang out with Ubud’s local creative stars and pick their brains about their creative processes and more.
+You’ll have the chance to connect with Ubud’s local creative talents and pick their brains about their artistic methods and inspirations.
 Get your burning questions ready!

 Maybe the artist will be working on a new project, maybe they will show you through their archive, maybe they will tell you a few of their secrets, maybe you will fall in love with a piece and take it home, maybe the artist will tell you their favorite gallery or restaurant in town to try, or a friend of theirs will be hanging out for the day.
 You’ll never know what you will find.